egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 title: Step 2—Engagement spans
 nav_order: 3
 ---
-# Step 2 — Engagement tagging: Rules and Spans
+# Step 2 — Engagement Spans

-# Tag spans by item type—Where exactly to put a tag on?
 This section deals with structural/grammatical issues during the annotation, particularly the decisions involving where to put the tag.
 Each section below deals with possible grammatical structure for emgagement, and which items to put a tag on.

 In the example in this document, the span for which the tag should be put is shown in **Bold** face.